The link between obesity and gut bacteria

 Is it possible to transfer the good bacteria from a lean person into an overweight person?

 It is possible that the transfer of gut bacteria from one person to another can influence the development of obesity.
-Studies have shown that when gut bacteria from an obese person are transferred to a person with a healthy weight, the recipient can experience changes in their own gut microbiota that lead to increased body fat accumulation.
+Studies have shown that when gut bacteria from an obese person are transferred to a person with a healthy weight, the recipient can experience changes in their gut microbiota that lead to increased body fat accumulation.

 How does nutrition affect the gut bacteria?